-This Code has been developed and endorsed by all of the following parties.
-The:
+This Code has been developed and endorsed by the following parties:

 - Services Australia

-- Australian Bankers' Association (ABA) for member banks
+- Australian Banking Association (ABA) for member banks

 - Customer Owned Banking Association (COBA) for member credit unions, mutual building societies and mutual banks that are signatories to the Customer Owned Banking Code of Practice.

 This information was printed 27 November 2021 from https://www.servicesaustralia.gov.au/organisations/about-us/our-commitments/protocols/code-operation.
 It may not include all of the relevant information on this topic.
 Please consider any relevant site notices at https://www.servicesaustralia.gov.au/individuals/site-notices when using this material.